How smoking affects your psoriatic arthritis

 What about e-cigarettes?

 E-cigarettes, also known as vaping, are battery operated electronic cigarettes.
 They work by heating flavoured liquid into steam to release nicotine and chemicals.
 Many people smoke e-cigarettes because they think they are less harmful.
-While e-cigarettes may have less chemicals than regular cigarettes, they are still bad for your health.
-E-cigarettes have been linked to bone density and mineral loss, increase in blood pressure and heart rate, and reducing the effectiveness of some medications.
+Whilst e-cigarettes contain different chemicals than regular cigarettes, they are still bad for your health and further research in to the long term effects of using these are yet to be established.
+It is however known that E-cigarettes have been linked to bone density and mineral loss, increase in blood pressure and heart rate, and can reduce the effectiveness of some medications.

 What steps can you take to quite smoking?